DI3CL: Contrastive Learning With Dynamic Instances and Contour Consistency for SAR Land-Cover Classification Foundation Model: EXPERIMENTS

-After fine-tuning the models on the training and validation sets, we conduct evaluation on the test set.
-The results, presented in Table \ref{all_results}, provide a comprehensive comparison across different methods.
-Our proposed model consistently achieves the highest F1 score across all land-cover categories.
-Notably, for the wetland class, our DI3CL-ResNet101 model achieves an F1 score of 51.32\%, representing a significant improvement over existing approaches.
-We attribute this enhancement primarily to the strong contour-awareness capability embedded in our model design.
-In terms of overall performance, our model also achieves the highest mIoU, further demonstrating its robustness and effectiveness in complex, multi-class land-cover mapping scenarios.
+After fine-tuning the models on the training and validation sets, we evaluate their performance on the test set.
+The results, shown in Table \ref{all_results}, offer a comprehensive comparison of various methods.
+Notably, foundation models designed specifically for SAR object recognition tasks underperform, struggling to extract fine land-cover details.
+In contrast, our proposed model consistently achieves the highest F1 scores across all land-cover categories.
+For the challenging wetland class, the DI3CL-ResNet101 model attains an F1 score of 51.32\%, representing a significant improvement over existing approaches.
+This performance boost is primarily attributed to the strong contour-awareness capability integrated into our model's design.
+Additionally, our model achieves the highest mIoU, further demonstrating its robustness and effectiveness in complex multi-class land-cover mapping scenarios.

 In addition to quantitative evaluation, we also provide qualitative visualizations of the prediction results, as illustrated in Fig. \ref{figure_all_element}.
 It is evident that our proposed DI3CL model achieves higher classification accuracy compared to other methods, with fewer misclassifications and improved consistency and precision along object boundaries.
 These results powerfully demonstrate the superior suitability of our model for SAR land-cover classification tasks.